spotDL/spotify-downloader/README.md

 Linux: `sudo apt-get install ffmpeg`

-Mac: `brew install ffmpeg --with-libass --with-opus --with-fdk-aac`
+Mac: `brew install ffmpeg --with-libmp3lame --with-libass --with-opus --with-fdk-aac`

+If it does not install correctly, you may have to build it from source.
+For more info see https://trac.ffmpeg.org/wiki/CompilationGuide.

 ### Windows